Bhakti342/BTP-Project/README.md

 ### 2. Install Dependencies
 Make sure you have Python 3.8+ installed.
 The project uses a virtual environment in the imageclassification/ folder, activate it and install the required dependencies manually.
 Activate the virtual environment:

--For Windows (Command Prompt):
+- For Windows (Command Prompt):
 ```bash
 imageclassification\Scripts\activate.bat
 ```
--For Windows (PowerShell):
+- For Windows (PowerShell):
 ```bash
 imageclassification\Scripts\Activate.ps1
 ```
--For Linux/Mac:
+- For Linux/Mac:
 ```bash
 source imageclassification/Scripts/activate
 ```